What is Difference Between Masonry & Zero Clearance Fireplace?

 Masonry Fireplace Construction

-A masonry fireplace requires a skilled mason to construct a buffer zone of brick and mortar to shield nearby surfaces from exposure to potentially hazardous heat and flames.
-More space is required for masonry construction, and therefore potential locations for fireplace placement are limited.
+A masonry fireplace requires a skilled mason to construct a buffer zone of brick and mortar.
+To shield nearby surfaces from exposure to potentially hazardous heat and flames.
+More space is required for masonry construction.
+Therefore, potential locations for fireplace placement are limited.
 The masonry fireplace must be individually built on site and not mass produced like its zero-tolerance counterpart.
-The result is higher construction costs for the homeowner or homebuilder.
+The result is higher construction costs for the homeowner or home builder.